 Article 8 ECHR inside or outside the Rules

-You must always consider whether an application under Article 8 may be available to your client under the Immigration Rules.
-This could be due to their family situation, length of residence in the UK or other Article 8 arguments.
-We will not cover this in detail here but only issues that arise specifically for victims of trafficking.
+You must always consider whether your client can make an Article 8-based application under the Immigration Rules.
+This could be due to their family situation, or length of residence in the UK, but we will not cover these claims here.

-You may be able to make Article 8 arguments for your client as part of any other application or in a standalone Article 8 application.
+Procedurally, you may be able to make any relevant Article 8 arguments for your client as part of another application or claim, if there is provision to do so (eg under the s120 procedure) or, if required, in a standalone Article 8 application or claim.
 If you wish to make these arguments under legal aid and the client does not have a positive reasonable or conclusive grounds decision, you will have to make an ECF application – see Legal Aid section.
-(If the client has a positive RG or CG then you can make any argument for leave to remain that they need and be funded to do it).
+If the client has a positive RG or CG then legal aid will pay you to make an argument for leave to remain on any applicable ground.

 Article 4 ECHR

 There may be an argument or arguments in your client’s case that their removal from the UK would breach their rights under Article 4 ECHR, which prohibits slavery and forced labour.

 This will be relevant to an asylum claim, where the person is arguing that they will be at risk of re-trafficking if they are removed from the UK.
 But it won’t add much weight to such a case, because it is already established that retrafficking amounts to persecution and a breach of Article 3, ECHR.

 But Article 4 has a larger remit than establishing risk on return.
 It also encompasses the state’s obligations under ECAT, or at least some of them.